simdjson/simdjson/fuzz/Fuzzing.md

 ## Corpus

-Simdjson does not benefit from a corpus as much as other projects, because the library is very fast and explores the input space very well.
+The simdjson library does not benefit from a corpus as much as other projects, because the library is very fast and explores the input space very well.
 With that said, it is still beneficial to have one.
 The CI job stores the corpus on bintray between runs, and is available here: https://dl.bintray.com/pauldreik/simdjson-fuzz-corpus/corpus/corpus.tar

 One can also grab the corpus as an artifact from the github actions job.
 Pick a run, then go to artifacts and download.